 Long-term vacation rentals are becoming more popular as the number of remote workers increases.
 Be sure to book your rental property well in advance to avoid higher rates or limited options.
-This is especially true if you are planning to visit during peak travel times, during a holiday or when a local event or festival is scheduled.
-If you are considering a long-term vacation rental in Florida, keep in mind that big cities like Orlando and Miami may require you to book much sooner than more rural regions, like Monroe County.
+This is especially true if you are planning to visit during peak travel times, during a holiday or during a local event or festival.
+If you are considering a long-term vacation rental in Florida, keep in mind that big cities like Orlando and Miami may require you to book much sooner than more rural regions.
 You should also be prepared to wait longer for ocean-front properties or those with direct access to a beach in areas like Palm Beach.

 By booking a long-term vacation rental, remote workers can take advantage of their ability to work from anywhere in the world.
 From all-inclusive resorts in the Caribbean to the balmy beaches of Florida, taking these steps will ensure that working remotely from paradise allows you to relax and be productive.